In honor of National Fudge Day on June 16, we’re digging into the differences between chocolate and fudge.

 Chocolate fudge is a favorite to give (and get!) around the holidays and a classic vacation treat, in part because of its rich, homemade flavor.
 But there’s some confusion about fudge itself—namely, are fudge and chocolate the same?

-Though we’d be happy to receive either one this season, it must be said that fudge and chocolate are two distinct desserts-- though fudge commonly is made with chocolate, it can also be flavored with countless other ingredients running the gamut from peanut butter to vanilla to coffee.
+Though we’d be happy to receive either one any time of year, it must be said that fudge and chocolate are two distinct desserts; and though fudge is commonly made with chocolate, it can also be flavored with countless other ingredients running the gamut from peanut butter to vanilla to coffee.

 Whether you make it at home or pick it up from one of the time-honored shops that still make their own fudge, knowing more about how fudge is different from chocolate will come in handy.
 Let’s dive in and find out the difference.

 While there are countless forms of chocolate, the primary types used for baking in the kitchen are pre-formed in bars, chips, or discs.
 Since the actual process of crafting chocolate from the cacao tree is extremely labor-intensive and requires specialized equipment that would intimidate even the most high-tech chef, most people start with already-processed chocolate.
 Baking chocolate, which is unsweetened, is perhaps the most common for creating chocolate desserts at home.
 It’s worth noting that recipes that call for baking chocolate will also require sugar, as baking chocolate is extremely bitter on its own—be sure to keep this in mind when substituting!